mozman/ezdxf/docs/source/dxfentities/circle.rst

 .. class:: Circle(GraphicEntity)

 A circle at location *center* and *radius*, *dxftype* is CIRCLE.
-Create circles in layouts and blocks by factory function :meth:`~Layout.add_circle`.
+Create circles in layouts and blocks by factory function :meth:`~ezdxf.modern.layouts.Layout.add_circle`.

 DXF Attributes for Circle
 -------------------------